EmmanuelToluwanimi/Griit/README.md

 # Griit
- Griit is a demo library to alert users fullname.
+ Griit is a javascript demo library to alert users fullname.